litmuschaos/v1-litmus-docs/docs/faq-general.md

 ```console
 kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'
 ```

+### How to restart chaosengine after graceful completion?

+To restart chaosengine, check the `.spec.engineState`, which should be equal to `stop`, which means your chaosengine has gracefully completed, or forcefully aborted.
+In this case, restart is quite easy, as you can re-apply the chaosengine YAML to restart it.
+This will remove all stale chaos resources linked to this chaosengine, and restart its own lifecycle.

 ### Does Litmus support any chaos metrics for experiments?